Critical Review: Great Elm Group (GEG) & Its Peers

 |2.57

-This table compares Great Elm Group and its competitors revenue, earnings per share and valuation.
+This table compares Great Elm Group and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue